 All Supervised courses are scheduled by arrangement between the student and the faculty supervisor and may take place during any term, including the summer.
 Read below for more details about the courses and about how to find a faculty supervisor.
 Please see also the Guidelines and Enrolment Form.

-These courses are available in the 2020-21 academic year.
-The supervised study courses will be done remotely.
-The supervised research courses will be done remotely, or in cases where laboratory work is required, in the supervisor’s research laboratory following the protocols established for the laboratory and the department.
+These courses are available in the 2021-22 academic year.
+In all cases, they will be conducted under the protocols established for the laboratory, department and university.
 Please contact the course coordinator if you have any questions.

 The Supervised Courses are coordinated by Prof. Pekka Sinervo, who will be the Chair’s Designate in approving course proposals and for conducting the oral exam at the end of the course.
 In addition, he will be organizing a series of optional modules that students in PHY479Y1 can take over the course of the year.
 Please see the PHY479Y Course Description.

 To enrol in a Supervised Course please use the Guidelines and Enrolment Form

 - Approval: Enrolment in Supervised Courses requires the approval of Prof. Pekka Sinervo.
 The enrolment form, completed by the student and supervisor should be emailed to him for review and approval.

 - Qualifications: Because of the independence and the strong Physics background required to undertake research in Physics or related areas, these courses have special academic qualifications:

 - You must be enrolled in a Physics Specialist, Physics Joint Specialist, or Physics Major.
 Physics Minor students are normally not qualified but exceptions can be made.